lihaokx/GitCommandTest/README.md

 # GitCommandTest
-Learn how to learn git command
+##Learn how to learn git command
+I will show how to use git in this respository.

+##I learn this from the Youtube.